ec-intl/chartly/docs/source/Plot.rst

 Cumulative Distribution Function Plot
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The CDF plot of a dataset can be created using the `CDF` class.
+The CDF plot of a dataset can be created using the `cdf` keyword.
 The CDF plot requires a 1D array of data to be passed to the plot.
 The following customization options are available for the CDF plot:

 - `color` (str): The color of the CDF plot.